mdippery/karmanaut/README.md

         $ lein uberjar

-2. Create a MongoDB database called `chameleon`.
+2. Create a MongoDB database called `karmanaut`.

-3. In the `chameleon` database, create a collection called `users`.
+3. In the `karmanaut` database, create a collection called `users`.

 4. Populate the `users` collection with users whose reputation you would like to record, in the following format: